Sampo (film): Mystery Science Theater 3000

-Under the name The Day the Earth Froze, this movie was featured in episode #422 of Mystery Science Theater 3000, premiering January 16, 1993, on Comedy Central.
-The episode also featured the short "Here Comes the Circus."
-MST3K writer / performer Kevin Murphy expresses his admiration for the film, as the first example of the series "Russo-Finnish" films.
-He calls the director "alternately a genius and a crazy person," although he admits that could be an effect of the film's translation.
-He writes the film looks great for an MST3K film, with "some stunning photography and special effects."
+Under the title The Day the Earth Froze, the film was featured in episode #422 of Mystery Science Theater 3000 (MST3K) premiering January 16, 1993, on Comedy Central.
+The episode also featured the short Here Comes the Circus.
+MST3K writer/performer Kevin Murphy expressed admiration for the film as the first in the "MST3K Russo-Finnish troika".
+He called the director "alternately a genius and a crazy person," although he admitted that could be an effect of the film's translation.
+He also wrote the film looks great for an MST3K entry, with "some stunning photography and special effects."

-In his ranking of Mystery Science Theater 3000 episodes for Paste, writer Jim Vorel places The Day the Earth Froze at #93, (Note: Ranking based on 197 episodes as of 2018.) the worst ranking of one of the four Russo-Finnish films MST3K did.
-Like the other Russo-Finnish films — The Magic Voyage of Sinbad, The Sword and the Dragon, and Jack Frost — Vorel finds The Day the Earth Froze "quite colorful, easy to watch, goofy and occasionally nightmare-inducing, showcasing the somewhat bizarre sensibilities of a foreign entertainment market that we as Americans know next to nothing about."
+In his ranking of Mystery Science Theater 3000 episodes for Paste, writer Jim Vorel places The Day the Earth Froze at #93, (Note: Ranking based on 197 episodes as of 2018.) making it the worst ranking of the Russo-Finnish troika.
+Like the other two Russo-Finnish films by Aleksandr Ptushko—The Magic Voyage of Sinbad and The Sword and the Dragon—Vorel finds The Day the Earth Froze "quite colorful, easy to watch, goofy and occasionally nightmare-inducing, showcasing the somewhat bizarre sensibilities of a foreign entertainment market that we as Americans know next to nothing about."

-Shout!
-Factory released the episode on DVD as part of the box set Mystery Science Theater 3000: The 25th Anniversary Edition on December 10, 2013.
-The Day the Earth Froze disc includes the film's original trailer.
+Shout Factory released the episode on DVD as part of the box set Mystery Science Theater 3000: The 25th Anniversary Edition on December 10, 2013.
+The Day the Earth Froze disc includes the film's original trailer as bonus content.
 Other episodes included in the collection are Moon Zero Two (episode #111), Mitchell (episode #512), The Brain That Wouldn't Die (episode #513), The Leech Woman (episode #802), and Gorgo (episode #909).